 CW: Some of your competitors (such as Ambow Education, which took nearly a year to go public, and TAL, which just got hit by short-sellers, plus others whose stock price has suffered) find it tough to trade on the NYSE.
 Why did you choose this market, and how will you be different?

 PW: The reason we chose the New York Stock Exchange is because we believe this is a place where each company will be fairly valued because of its transparency, disclosure system, and the sophisticated investor base.

 If you happen to do something wrong, you will be punished by the market.
-However, if you have proved that you can deliver sustainable, healthy growth, you will be rewarded by the market no matter whether there might be short-term [complexities].
+However, if you have proved that you can deliver sustainable, healthy growth, you will be rewarded by the market no matter whether there might be short-term [complexities.]

 We believe in the transparency, in the internal governing structure of Puxin, and we are confident that we will be fairly valued here.

-As to our difference to other top players, the key difference is our business model.
-The founders and co-founders are not only really good at the organic growth of operating learning centers, but we also have another growth engine, which is unique in the industry, and that is acquisition and integration.
+As to difference to other top players, the key difference is our business model.
+The founders and co-founders are not only really good at the organic growth of operating learning centers, but we also have another growth engine, which is elite in the industry, and that is acquisition and integration.

 CW: What's the next milestone in your plans?